World’s largest virtual agentic engineering & quality conference

 Estimation improves over time because data closes the loop.
 If the team consistently executes fewer test cases per day than planned, the next estimate reflects that.
 High-performing teams track the gap between planned and actual velocity every cycle and adjust.
 Most teams estimate from scratch every time and make the same mistakes repeatedly.

-Not every team starts at the same level.
-Use this maturity model to assess where you are and what to invest in next:
+Use the model below to assess where your team sits and what to invest in next:

 LevelNameCharacteristicsWhat to Invest In